zachmccabe/beijing/docs/apps_for_china.md

 image: https://www.zachmccabe.com/beijing/assets/viz/cover-500h.jpg
 description: You’ve got the gear to shoot scenics at the Great Wall… but is your phone ready for the Great Firewall?
 lede: You’ve got the gear to shoot scenics at the Great Wall… but is your phone ready for the Great Firewall?
 Pack these.
-cta: You can use the Kindle app on your phone to read <b>The Photographers Field Guide to Beijing</b>.
-Get <a href="https://www.amazon.com/Photographers-Field-Guide-Beijing-McCabe-ebook/dp/B072FVKP45/" alt="Get your copy on Amazon">your copy</a> before your flight boards.
+cta: You can read the <b>Photographers Field Guide to Beijing</b> for free.
+Get <a href="https://www.zachmccabe.com/beijing">your copy</a> before your flight boards.

 ---